Zdthomas/JS311_ERD/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+Both have the actor_id INT.
+Also, I think actor is the container for film_actor since it has what I think the branching cardinality towards

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+According to the graph, it means it's not a NOT NULL simple attribute.

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+  3?
+They are highlighted when you hover over the payments table.

 ##### ER Diagram upload